bzigterman/bzigterman.github.io/projects/news/politics.md

   </div>
 <br>

+ <details><summary><span class="pub_time"> 11:20 AM CT </span> <a href="https://www.nbcnews.com/news/us-news/california-town-militias-help-welcomed-cautioned-others-rcna40218">In a California town, a militia is welcomed by some, cautioned by others</a> </summary><p> <span class="pub_description"> NBC News:  — The parking lot of H&L Lumber in Mariposa, California, was host to a flurry of activity Sunday as members of a local militia sporting military-style fatigues handed out pancakes and steak sandwiches to evacuees of the Oak Fire raging nearby. </span></p></details>
+ <details><summary><span class="pub_time"> 11:15 AM CT </span> <a href="https://apnews.com/article/biden-covid-health-social-media-donald-trump-fb978862035511b12bdf0b3cc5e5d644">Biden no longer shy in singling out Trump, the ‘former guy’</a> </summary><p> <span class="pub_description"> Seung Min Kim / Associated Press:  — WASHINGTON (AP) — One month into his presidency, Joe Biden made clear his distaste for even naming the man he had ousted from the Oval Office, declaring, “I'm tired of talking about Trump.” — “The next four years … </span></p></details>
+ <details><summary><span class="pub_time"> 11:05 AM CT </span> <a href="https://www.theguardian.com/books/2022/jul/30/trump-sorry-cruz-2016-insults-paul-manafort-book">Trump said sorry to Cruz for 2016 insults, Paul Manafort says in new book</a> </summary><p> <span class="pub_description"> Martin Pengelly / The Guardian:  — In a memoir obtained by the Guardian, former campaign manager risks embarrassing powerful rivals with description of apology — Donald Trump made an uncharacteristic apology to Ted Cruz after insulting his wife … </span></p></details>
  <details><summary><span class="pub_time"> 10:35 AM CT </span> <a href="https://www.wsj.com/articles/democrats-corporate-tax-plan-threatens-higher-bills-for-manufacturers-11659173401?mod=djemalertNEWS">Democrats' Corporate Tax Plan Threatens Higher Bills for Manufacturers</a> </summary><p> <span class="pub_description"> Wall Street Journal:  — Proposed 15% minimum tax on large profitable companies would claw back benefits of faster equipment write-offs — WASHINGTON—Manufacturers and other companies making capital investments could pay the bulk … </span></p></details>
  <details><summary><span class="pub_time"> 09:35 AM CT </span> <a href="https://www.nbcnews.com/news/us-news/new-york-gov-hochul-declares-state-disaster-emergency-monkeypox-rcna40755">New York Gov. Hochul declares state disaster emergency over monkeypox</a> </summary><p> <span class="pub_description"> Dennis Romero / NBC News:  — One in four cases of the virus is in New York state, Hochul said.
 The declaration could bolster government efforts to fight it off and vaccinate residents. — New York Gov. Kathy Hochul declared … </span></p></details>
  <details><summary><span class="pub_time"> 09:25 AM CT </span> <a href="https://www.politico.com/news/2022/07/30/doj-jan-6-capitol-riot-joshua-findlay-00048809">The RNC ‘election integrity’ official appearing in DOJ's Jan.
 6 subpoenas</a> </summary><p> <span class="pub_description"> Betsy Woodruff Swan / Politico:  — In addition to a group of former President Donald Trump's top lawyers, the Justice Department's Jan.
 6 probe is also seeking communications to and from a Republican National Committee staffer in a sensitive role. </span></p></details>